ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 # Is this affecting every type of browser?

-Let's parse that User Agent string to look for correlation.
-While nearly impossible to parse with a simple grok expression, we can easily parse it using the Elastic [User agent](https://www.elastic.co/docs/reference/enrich-processor/user-agent-processor) processor.
+Remember the User Agent string we tried to group by and failed using ES|QL?
+While nearly impossible to parse with a simple grok expression, we can easily parse the User Agent string using the Elastic [User agent](https://www.elastic.co/docs/reference/enrich-processor/user-agent-processor) processor.

 ## Adding the User Agent processor